radius-project/bicep-types-aws/artifacts/bicep/aws/aws.logs/default/types.md

 ## AWS.Logs/LogGroupProperties
 ### Properties
 * **Arn**: string (ReadOnly): The CloudWatch log group ARN.
+* **DataProtectionPolicy**: [LogGroup_DataProtectionPolicy](#loggroupdataprotectionpolicy): The body of the policy document you want to use for this topic.

+You can only add one policy per topic.

+The policy must be in JSON string format.

+Length Constraints: Maximum length of 30720
 * **KmsKeyId**: string: The Amazon Resource Name (ARN) of the CMK to use when encrypting log data.
-* **LogGroupName**: string: The name of the log group.
+* **LogGroupName**: string (Identifier): The name of the log group.
 If you don't specify a name, AWS CloudFormation generates a unique ID for the log group.
 * **RetentionInDays**: int: The number of days to retain the log events in the specified log group.
 Possible values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, and 3653.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.

+## LogGroup_DataProtectionPolicy
+### Properties

 ## Tag
 ### Properties